 - 16. Seized land from landlords and redistributed it; annexed Tibet; supported North Korea in Korean War - 17.
-Forced farmers to produce inferior steel, leading to a devastating famine-over 20 million dead - 18.
+Forced farmers to abandon their crops and work in factories, leading to a devastating famine-over 20 million dead - 18.
 Sought to destroy China's traditional culture, leading to millions killed and instability - 19.
-The communist government cracked down on students who sought more democracy and freedom of - 20.
+The communist government cracked down on students who sought more democracy and freedom of speech - 20.
 Built 3 Gorges Dam; hosted Olympic Games